Discover Our Journey

 With support from the Novartis Venture Fund, Anaveon secured funding rapidly after the foundation of the Company, receiving 1 million CHF from the University of Zurich Life Sciences fund, enabling the team to start the manufacturing process.
 BaseLaunch followed with a non-dilutive grant.

 In 2019, Anaveon concluded a Series A financing round and raised 35 million CHF, with Syncona as the lead investor and the Novartis Venture Fund also contributing.
-With a state-of-the-art laboratory and a dedicated team of experts, Anaveon is ready to take the first drug – ANV419 – into clinical trials.
+With a state-of-the-art laboratory and a dedicated team of experts, and in June 2021 Anaveon successfully dosed the first patient in a Phase 1 / 2 open label study of ANV419.

 Anaveon’s pipeline includes programs that leverage targeted cytokines for a range of immune-mediated diseases.